loopbackio/loopback.io/pages/en/lb2/Defining-boot-scripts.md

 For example, you could name boot scripts `01-your-first-script.js`, `02-your-second-script.js`, and so forth.
 This ensures LoopBack loads scripts in the order you want.
 For example before default boot scripts in `/server/boot`.

+{% include note.html content="LoopBack processes boot scripts alphabetically, one at a time (not in parallel).
+This applies to both synchronous and asynchronous boot scripts.
+" %}

 You can also specify the loading order with options to the [`boot()`](http://apidocs.strongloop.com/loopback-boot/#boot) function call in `/server/server.js`.
 Replace the default scaffolded function call: